The 4 Top Quick Harvest Vegetables

 Burpee Super Sugar Snap Pea Seeds 300 seeds2.
 Sugar Snap Peas

-Sugar snap peas are similar to snow peas but produce thicker and very sweet tasting pods.
+Sugar snap peas are similar to snow peas but produce thicker and very sweet-tasting pods.
 They are fantastic eaten raw in salads or thrown into your favorite stir fry.
-It’s best to plant these from seeds either into punnets or straight into the garden.
+It’s best to plant these from seeds straight into the garden.

 The seeds (or peas) tend to germinate fairly quickly and the little plants are fast-growing.
 They do need support to grow on as they have little tendrils that like to cling.

-You can either grow them up a fence to which you’ve attached some wire mesh or rows of garden twine, or you can purchase numerous types of growing structures from your local garden center which you can stick into your garden or even into a large pot.
+You can grow them up a fence to which you’ve attached some wire mesh or rows of garden twine.
+Or, you can purchase numerous types of growing structures from your local garden center which you can place into your garden or even into a large pot.

 The plants will start to flower within just a few weeks and these turn into little pods.
-You can start harvesting these as soon as they are large enough for your needs and the more you harvest, the more the plants will produce.
+You can start harvesting these as soon as they are large enough for your needs.
+The more you harvest, the more the plants will produce.

-In humid climates, watch out for powdery mildew but this can be controlled with a spray of sulfur.
-Neem oil or even jojoba oil.
-Do this at the first sign of infection and apply to new leaves as the plants grow.
+In humid climates, watch out for powdery mildew but this can be controlled with a spray of sulfur, Neem oil or even jojoba oil.
+Do this at the first sign of infection and apply it to new leaves as the plants grow.
+Many gardeners have also had success by spraying their plants with a mixture of milk and water to control this disease.

-As a preventative, you could try spraying the leaves with baking soda (1 teaspoon in 1-quart water) as this raises the pH level which in turn creates an inhospitable environment for the disease.
+As a preventative, you could try spraying the leaves with baking soda (1 teaspoon in 1 quart of water).
+This raises the pH level which in turn creates an inhospitable environment for the disease.
 Don’t apply this in direct sun though as it could burn the leaves.

 3. Silverbeet

-As you are trying to promote strong leaf growth in this plant, a fertilizer high in Nitrogen is best.
-These plants require very little care except regular feeding and watering and you can harvest outer leaves as soon as they are big enough and the plant will produce more.
+As you are trying to promote strong leaf growth in this plant, a fertilizer high in nitrogen is best.
+These plants require very little care except for regular feeding and watering.
+You can harvest outer leaves as soon as they are big enough and the plant will produce more.

 Silverbeet is also quite an attractive plant.
 Therefore, you can plant it amongst your ornamentals or even in pots on your verandah or balcony.